asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Large-scale Refactorings

-Larger-scale refactorings, things that impact dozens or more classes should be handled differently.
+Large-scale refactorings, things that impact dozens or more classes should be handled differently.
 These are typically things that become "planned refactorings."
 Instead, the team should discuss what their ideal end-state is, and determine the intermediate steps necessary to get there.
 Then they begin executing on these incremental steps.
 An interesting thing tends to happen, as they start making the first couple of refactorings they find a different, more favorable approach that changes some of the intermediate steps.
 Doing these a few times will help teams become comfortable with incremental refactoring techniques.

 ## Special Cases

 I do believe there are some special cases where a technical improvement can legitimately land on a team's backlog.
 These are typically larger technical improvement efforts.
 For example let's say the team is planning on replacing its ORM.
 Instead of creating this backlog item, let's say the team replaced each usage when they encountered it while working on user stories, following opportunistic refactoring techniques.
-Now after several months there are a half dozen places left in the application that still use the old ORM.
+Now after several months of development there are a half dozen places left in the application that still use the old ORM.
 To be able to phase out support for both I could see a technical task to get rid of some of the other usages that may not be encountered for quite some time.

 ## Conclusion